Jhonnatan7br/Impact-of-AI-in-organizations/README.md

 #### This repository is on construction
 # To Solve

-- Web scrapping: Minimum 5000 only on english
 - Text analysis Message: Batch request contains too many records.
 Max 10 records are permitted.
 (Create a cycle to iterate) https://language.cognitive.azure.com/tryout/namedEntities
 - Topic Modeling with LSA, PLSA, LDA & lda2Vec (Also consider BERT)